Peat, Smoke & Seaweed Storm: Media reception

-Peat, Smoke & Seaweed Storm received positive reviews in the music media, and is so far Räihälä's major critical success.
-For example, the Gramophone magazine stated that "This is a well-recorded disc of attractive music, well worth investigating".
+Peat, Smoke & Seaweed Storm received positive reviews in the music media, and was by then Räihälä's major critical success.
+For example, the Gramophone magazine stated that "This is a well-recorded disc of attractive music, well worth investigating", and according to MusicWebInternational "Substantial and well worth exploring".

 In 2015, Peat, Smoke & Seaweed Storm was nominated for the Independent Music Awards for the best Contemporary Classical album award.